ComposableFi/composable/code/parachain/frame/vesting/cli/README.md

 ## How it works?

 It takes data from spreadsheet or just shell input, generates relevant transactions, dry runs them, and outputs spreadsheet and/or extrinsic.
-Extrinsic can be run in Polkadotjs or via subcut.
+Extrinsic can be run in Polkadotjs or via subcat.
 Batched or not, wrapped into sudo as neeeded.

 ## Internals